exercism/rust/exercises/practice/parallel-letter-frequency/.docs/instructions.append.md

+# Instructions append

-# Parallel Letter Frequency in Rust
+## Parallel Letter Frequency in Rust

 Learn more about concurrency in Rust here: